SoberBacchus/416/README.md

 read maps can also be used to perform ancestral genomic analyses.

 Read mappers need to be fast and accurate.
 Current gold-standard algorithms are able to accurately read on the orders of tens of thousands of reads per minute.
-In here, we are able to meet the same precision and accuracy metrics and surpasse them, with a final speed of 1,625 reads/minute.
+Here, we are able to meet the same precision and accuracy metrics and surpasse them, with a final speed of 1,625 reads/minute.